Loading Firebase configuration

-Instead of committing the Firebase config files to your repository, you can upload them to Codemagic as environment variables and reference them in a custom script.
-Note that the Firebase config file (
+Instead of committing the Firebase configuration files to your repository, you can upload them to Codemagic as environment variables and reference them in a custom script.
+Note that the Firebase configuration file (

 google-services.json for Android or